-When we become vegan, it is normal to examine every part of our lives, to wonder whether it’s OK to still wear the leather shoes you already own, whether to go through the bathroom cabinet throwing away any product with an ingredient you cannot recognise and, perhaps most contentiously of all, what to feed the rest of your family — both human and animal.
+When we become vegan, it is normal to examine every part of our lives, to wonder whether it’s OK to still wear the leather shoes you already own, whether to go through the bathroom cabinet throwing away any product with an ingredient you cannot recognize and, perhaps most contentiously of all, what to feed the rest of your family — both human and animal.

 Those who have rescued birds or bunnies won’t have such an ethical dilemma, but what about those of us who have dogs and cats?
 If we want to step away from funding animal farming and slaughter, what does this mean for our companion animals?